 If you have a relative who relies on you for most of their financial assistance – be it a parent or great aunt twice removed – you can claim that person as a dependent as long as no one else claims her.
 But if your relative is considered a qualifying child (even if no one actually claims her), you cannot claim her as a dependent on your tax return.

-In order for you to claim a relative as a dependent, that family member cannot have a gross annual income above $4,050 in tax year 2016.
+In order for you to claim a relative as a dependent, that family member cannot have a gross annual income above $4,150.
 Gross income includes all earned and unearned income.

 The relative who you want to claim as a dependent must also live with you for the entire year.
 There are exceptions for mothers, fathers, nieces, nephews and other relatives.
 For a full list of relatives who you can claim even if they don’t live with you, you’ll need to review IRS Publication 501.
 If someone died during the year, you can claim that relative as a dependent for the whole year as long as he lived with you up until his death.

 Related Article: How to File Taxes

 Before you file taxes, you’ll need to find your dependents’ Social Security numbers.
 That way, you can include that information on your tax return.
 You cannot claim someone as a dependent if you don’t have access to a Social Security number, individual taxpayer identification number (ITIN) or an adoption taxpayer identification number (ATIN) for that person.

 Photo credit: ©iStock.com/monkeybusinessimages, ©iStock.com/kali9, ©iStock.com/DragonImages